 15 x 15: The 15th Anniversary Acquisitions Exhibition included a selection of signature works and recent gifts from Spelman College’s permanent collection.
-It also introduced the wish list of works by 15 artists that the College aims to purchase through 15 x 15—a special anniversary acquisitions initiative.
-The Fifteen were each featured in recent Museum exhibitions.
-Insightful responses from students, faculty, and the general public in large part informed, which artists were ultimately selected as part of The Fifteen.
+It also introduced the wish list of works by fifteen artists who the College aims to purchase through 15 x 15, a special anniversary acquisitions initiative.
+These fifteen artists were each featured in recent Museum exhibitions.
+Insightful responses from students, faculty, and the general public in large part informed, which artists were ultimately selected as part of these artists.

 15 x 15: The 15th Anniversary Acquisitions Exhibition resisted presenting the works thematically or chronologically.
 Instead, they were arranged to highlight the scope of works in the collection, emphasize their significant links with the soon to be acquired works, and demonstrate the dynamic range of Spelman College’s collecting interests.